 ANDREW L. YARROW

-Yarrow is working on two new books--one on challenges facing many American men and one on Look magazine and mid-20th century mass media.
+Yarrow is working on a new book on Look magazine and how mid-20th century mass media helped create a common national conversation.

 He lives in the Washington, DC, area, and has master’s degrees from Princeton and Harvard Universities and a Ph.D. from George Mason University.